GothenburgBitFactory/taskwarrior/docs/contrib/contribute.md

     New users have a fresh approach that we can no longer achieve, while veteran users develop clever and crafty ways to use the product.

 -   Report bugs and odd behavior when you see it.
-    We don\'t necessarily know it\'s broken, unless you tell us.
+    We don't necessarily know it's broken, unless you tell us.

 -   Suggest enhancements.
-    We get lots of these, and it\'s great.
+    We get lots of these, and it's great.
     Some really good ideas have been suggested and implemented.
     Sure, some are out of scope, or plain crazy, but the stream of suggestions is fascinating to think about.